redox-os/book/src/build-system-reference.md

 - `config/your-cpu-arch/ci.toml` - The continuous integration variant, recipes added here become packages on the [build server](https://static.redox-os.org/pkg/).
 Aimed for packagers and developers.
 - `config/your-cpu-arch/jeremy.toml` - The build of [Jeremy Soller](https://soller.dev/) (creator/BDFL of Redox) with the recipes that he is testing at the moment.

-### Cookbook

-- `prefix/*` - Tools used by the Cookbook system.
-They are normally downloaded during the first system build.

-(If you are having a problem with the build system, you can remove the `prefix` directory and it will be recreated during the next build)

-- `cookbook/*` - Part of the Cookbook system, these scripts and tools will build your recipes.
-- `cookbook/repo` - Contains all packaged recipes.
-- `cookbook/recipes/recipe-name` - A recipe (software port) directory (represented as `recipe-name`), this directory holds the `recipe.toml` file.
-- `cookbook/recipes/recipe-name/recipe.toml` - The recipe configuration file, this configuration contains instructions for downloading Git repositories or tarballs, then creating executables or other files to include in the Redox filesystem.
-Note that a recipe can contain dependencies that cause other recipes to be built, even if the dependencies are not otherwise part of your Redox build.

-(To learn more about the recipe system read the [Porting Applications using Recipes](./porting-applications.md) page)

-- `cookbook/recipes/recipe-name/recipe.sh` - The old recipe configuration format (can't be used as dependency of a recipe with a TOML syntax).
-- `cookbook/recipes/recipe-name/source.tar` - The tarball of the recipe (renamed).
-- `cookbook/recipes/recipe-name/source` - The directory where the recipe source is extracted or downloaded.
-- `cookbook/recipes/recipe-name/target` - The directory where the recipe binaries are stored.
-- `cookbook/recipes/recipe-name/target/${TARGET}` - The directory for the recipes binaries of the CPU architecture (`${TARGET}` is the environment variable of your CPU architecture).
-- `cookbook/recipes/recipe-name/target/${TARGET}/build` - The directory where the recipe build system run its commands.
-- `cookbook/recipes/recipe-name/target/${TARGET}/stage` - The directory where recipe binaries go before the packaging, after `make all`, `make rebuild` and `make image` the [installer](https://gitlab.redox-os.org/redox-os/installer) will extract the recipe package on the QEMU image, generally at `/usr/bin` or `/usr/lib` in a Redox filesystem hierarchy.
-- `cookbook/recipes/recipe-name/target/${TARGET}/sysroot` - The folder where recipe build dependencies (libraries) goes, for example: `library-name/src/example.c`
-- `cookbook/recipes/recipe-name/target/${TARGET}/stage.pkgar` - Redox package file.
-- `cookbook/recipes/recipe-name/target/${TARGET}/stage.sig` - Signature for the `tar` package format.
-- `cookbook/recipes/recipe-name/target/${TARGET}/stage.tar.gz` - Legacy `tar` package format, produced for compatibility reasons as we are working to make the package manager use the `pkgar` format.
-- `cookbook/recipes/recipe-name/target/${TARGET}/stage.toml` - Contains the runtime dependencies of the package and is part of both package formats.

 ### Build System Files

 - `build` - The directory where the build system will place the final image.
 Usually `build/$(ARCH)/$(CONFIG_NAME)`, e.g. `build/x86_64/desktop`